pradeepreddyvv/agentic-search-/README.md

 npm run dev
 ```

-Open [localhost:3000](http://localhost:3000), paste any **Polymarket or Kalshi** URL, and get your analysis.
+Open [localhost:3000](http://localhost:3000), paste any **Polymarket** URL, and get your analysis.
 No signup required in development mode.

 Or, we have a hosted version [here](https://www.polyseer.xyz)